wkeeling/resume/README.rst

   - Building up comprehensive test coverage, introducing Selenium, integrating with CI.
   - Reworking long running Celery tasks to support auto-restart.
-  - Introducing retry functionality into REST clients to tolerate outages.
-  - Reviewing and addressing errors logged in Sentry.
+  - Investigating and addressing errors logged in Sentry.
   - Retaining team knowledge by introducing a wiki.

 - Optimising performance through:

-  - Identifying slow SQL queries, modifying corresponding Django ORM code.
+  - Identifying slow SQL queries and modifying corresponding Django ORM code.
-  - Monitoring and restructuring Celery queues.
+  - Monitoring and restructuring Celery queues for optimal liveness.
-  - Parellising data ingestion from serial filesystem access.
+  - Parellising filesystem I/O to take advantage of highly parallel attached storage.

 - Creating a predictable, low risk release process by reducing a series of manual steps to a single Make command and automating with Docker.